hashicorp/terraform-website/content/source/docs/enterprise/api/run.html.md

 The `force-cancel` action is like [cancel](#cancel-a-run), but ends the run immediately.
 Once invoked, the run is placed into a `canceled` state, and the running Terraform process is terminated.
 The workspace is immediately unlocked, allowing further runs to be queued.
 The `force-cancel` operation requires workspace admin privileges.

 This endpoint enforces a prerequisite that a [non-forceful cancel](#cancel-a-run) is performed first, and a cool-off period has elapsed.
 To determine if this criteria is met, it is useful to check the `data.attributes.is-force-cancelable` value of the [run details endpoint](#get-run-details).
-The time remaining in the cool-off period can also be found using the [run details endpoint](#get-run-details), in the key `data.attributes.force_cancel_delay_seconds`.
+The time at which the force-cancel action will become available can be found using the [run details endpoint](#get-run-details), in the key `data.attributes.force_cancel_available_at`.
 Note that this key is only present in the payload after the initial cancel has been initiated.

 This endpoint represents an action as opposed to a resource.
 As such, it does not return any object in the response body.